 Hotels in Banff with Pools

 The Douglas Fir Resort & Chalets has one of the most popular swimming pools for families with 2 indoor waterslides plus whirlpools.
-This facility is free to hotel guests, and costs $20 for general admission.
+This facility is open to hotel guests only, and is free of charge.

 As part of its impressive sports facilities the Banff Rocky Mountain Resort has a 15 metre indoor pool as well as an indoor and outdoor hot tub.